kennylids/fastapi-backend-demo/README.md

-# Backend clone  of social media app by using FastAPI
+# FastAPI Backend App

 #### This API  has 4 routes

 ## 1) Post route

-#### This route is reponsible for creating post, deleting post, updating post and Checkinh post
+#### This route is reponsible for creating post, deleting post, updating post and Checking post

 ## 2) Users route